Simple and FREE!

 Use these free dog clothes patterns to create your own look!

-In the demonstration below I will be repurposing / upcycling a t shirt, but you could also easily use your own material.
+In the demonstration below I will be repurposing / upcycling a t shirt to make the dog hoodie on the right, but you could easily use your own material.

 one of the many great things about repurposing a t shirt is the fact